Bose SoundWear Companion Wireless Speaker: An Innovative Idea Apple Didn’t Come Up With [Opinion]

 The situations that this author has found the speaker the most useful in have been taking a long outdoors walk, using it in place of the car stereo, watching a movie in bed, and sharing a phone call with a friend.
 However, it’s not recommended that you use this at a gym such as 24 Hour Fitness.
 There is too much noise, and turning the SoundWear up loud doesn’t cancel out other music, loudspeaker announcements, and sound coming from television sets.

 In terms of battery life, Bose says that the SoundWear companion lasts about 12 hours on a single charge, which is pretty accurate.
-A 15 minute charge will give you three extra hours of use.
-It certainly is a device you can take with you all all day while leaving your charger at home.
+A 15-minute charge will give you three extra hours of use.
+It certainly is a device you can take with you all day while leaving your charger at home.

 Bose’s SoundWear Companion speaker is proof that the company is still ahead of the curve.
 They took a chance at making a niche product, but hit a home run.
 You can bet Apple will soon release a similar product, and people will praise how innovative Apple still is.
 However, Bose did it first.
 Whether you like it or not, you will soon see people all over the place wearing a portable speaker around their neck.
 And they won’t care that you don’t like it.